 Ever received an email from eBay asking you to verify your account?
-Or from Yahoo Mail warning you to login otherwise your account will be suspended?
+Or from Gmail warning you to login otherwise your account will be suspended?
 How many times have you gotten a supposed Paypal email asking reactivation because your account has been hacked?

 If you dismissed the email and simply deleted it, good for you.
 But if you opened it, clicked and accessed the link, and tried to login to the website, congratulations, you have just become a victim of an unfortunate phishing attempt!